 Take regular breaks from reading

 It’s important, therefore, to take regular breaks from reading to give your eyes a rest.
-After each chapter, put the book down and walk around the house to allow your eyes to focus on objects other than the page.
+Every 20-30 minutes or after each chapter, put the book down and walk around the house to allow your eyes to focus on objects other than the page.

 Hold the book at eye level